Adamiro Reach · Outward track · Step 3 of 3

 When your buyers are on LinkedIn and Substack and your blog, and you can’t be in all three places at once.

-One post becomes three posts, shaped per platform.
+One idea becomes three posts, shaped per platform.
 The same idea reaches a LinkedIn audience that wants brevity, a Substack audience that wants depth, and a blog audience that finds you via search.
 Three audiences.
-One approval.
+One subject.

 Speed of response